Wellbeing & Happiness

 NCS has a calm and purposeful atmosphere.
 This is not least due to our policy of using positive discipline, where boys are encouraged to see the importance and consequences of their actions and gain a sense of responsibility, through our encouragement of making the right choices.

 Examples of good work and behaviour are rewarded frequently through such schemes in the Pre-Prep as 'stars in the jar', the 'wow board' and 'excellence book'.
 In the Prep School our positive rewards include the ‘house point’ system.
 Pupils are keen to achieve certificates for the number of house points achieved, starting at Bronze for one hundred house points, then Silver, Gold, Platinum and finally the ultimate achievement: the Headmaster’s Commendation Award for five hundred points.
+Gold Skills Cards are awarded for house points relating to core learning skills.
 Certificates of Merit are also awarded for work of special importance and for particular effort.
 These, and other certificates, are presented to boys every week in our Chapel Service on Wednesdays in New College Chapel.